Home Guides Common Problems FAQ Contact

 Once the underlying problem is actually fixed, use Clear Codes.
 A few honest words of caution:

-• Permanent codes cannot be cleared manually — the ECU removes them automatically after verifying the fix over multiple drive cycles.
+• Permanent codes can't be cleared manually.
+The ECU removes them automatically after verifying the fix over multiple drive cycles.

 What do the most common codes mean?